DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition: Compiler

 \subsection{AST Intermediate Representation}

-We use the Abstract Syntex Tree (AST) as the Intermediate Representation (IR) to represent the vertex-set-based matching process of subpatterns.
-AST represents the control flow while the variables defined on tree nodes implicitly capture the data flow.
+We use the Abstract Syntex Tree (AST) as the Intermediate Representation (IR) to capture the vertex-set-based matching process of subpatterns.
 The AST of a vertex-set-based pattern matching process contains five types of nodes.
 1) Loop nodes, which iterate a vertex-ID variable over a vertex set.
 2) Vertex-set operation nodes, which perform an operation to generate a new vertex-set variable.
 Currently, supported operations include set intersection, subtraction, copy assignment and trimming (eliminating the elements smaller/larger than a lower/upper-bound).
 We also support a special vertex-set loading operation that takes a vertex-ID variable as input and loads the corresponding neighbor vertex set.
 3) Arithmetic operation nodes, which perform an operation (e.g., addition, multiplication) on scalar variable(s) and produce an output.
 4) Hash table operation nodes, which perform query/update operations to a hash table variable.
 5) A virtual root node.
-Figure~\ref{fig:ast_example} (a) shows the AST for a nested loop.
+Figure~\ref{fig:ast_example} shows the AST for a nested loop (a) and two conventional optimizations (b).
 Global variables are defined within the root node.
 We require that the update to global variables should be associative and commutative, which is critical to the correctness of our parallelization strategy.
-This requirement is typically satisfied in GPM applications since the ordering of embedding enumeration does not matter.
+It is satisfied in GPM applications since the ordering of embedding enumeration does not matter.